-9.0.7 Hertfordshire County Council, as Local Education Authority, has a legal obligation to ensure there are enough education places for the resident population.
-As such, they often seek developer contributions towards education projects to provide additional spaces.

-9.0.8 As discussed earlier, many of the HCC obligations sought are now covered by the Council's CIL Charging Schedule and HCC will be able to bid for CIL funding where they identify projects to increase capacity for the borough.

-9.0.9 However, in instances where a development creates an impact and mitigation must be implemented to ensure a proposed scheme is acceptable in planning terms, HCC will request financial contributions to fund that scheme.

-9.0.10 This is most likely to occur for developments in and around the Town Centre where primary education capacity is low due to the historic low levels of residential development and the subsequent lack of need for primary schools there.
+- 9.5 Hertfordshire County Council, as Local Education Authority, has a legal obligation to ensure there are enough education places for the resident population.
+As such, they often seek developer contributions towards education projects to provide additional spaces. - 9.6 As discussed earlier, many of the HCC obligations sought are now covered by the Council's CIL Charging Schedule and HCC will be able to bid for CIL funding where they identify projects to increase capacity for the borough. - 9.7 However, in instances where a development creates an impact that only has one potential mitigation, and that mitigation must be implemented to ensure the proposed scheme is acceptable in planning terms, HCC will request financial contributions to fund that scheme. - 9.8 This is most likely to occur for developments in and around the town centre where primary education capacity is low due to the historic low levels of residential development and the subsequent lack of need for primary schools there. - 9.9 With the town centre regeneration and many private schemes being proposed and brought forward in the area, a new demand for education is being created.
+Land for a 2-

-9.0.11 With the Town Centre regeneration and many private schemes being proposed and brought forward in the area, a new demand for education is being created.
-Land for a 2-Form Entry primary school is being provided within the Town Centre and this facility will be used to meet the needs of the majority of new developments in the surrounding area, not just the Town Centre, as defined in the Local Plan, because of the lack of alternative schools nearby, the lack of future capacity within these schools and in the wider area, and also the lack of ability for those schools to expand due to constraints on-site as identified by HCC.
+Form Entry primary school is being provided within the Town Centre.
+This facility will be used to meet the needs of the majority of new developments in the wider area due to the lack of other schools nearby, the lack of future capacity in schools within the HCC school catchment area, and the lack of ability for those schools to expand due to constraints onsite.

-9.0.12 As such, it is likely that HCC will seek financial contributions towards build costs and purchasing land for the school from nearby developments where they can demonstrate that pupils arising from those developments will place demand on Town Centre education, predominantly at the new school.

-9.0.13 The contributions will be sought in line with the aforementioned HCC Guide to Developer Contributions, or replacement/updated versions.
+- 9.10 As such, it is likely that HCC will seek financial contributions towards build costs and purchasing land for the school from nearby developments where they can demonstrate that pupils arising from those developments will place demand on this new school. - 9.11 The contributions will be sought in line with the aforementioned HCC Guide to Developer Contributions, or replacement/updated versions.